Ángel González (Paraguayan footballer)

-Ángel Ariel González González (born 4 February 2003) is a Paraguayan footballer currently playing as a goalkeeper for Porto B, on loan from Club Libertad.
+Ángel Ariel González González (born 4 February 2003) is a Paraguayan footballer currently playing as a goalkeeper for Club Libertad.

 Club career

 In 2021, after first-choice goalkeeper Martín Silva contracted COVID-19 and backup goalkeeper Carlos Servín was injured, González was given two games in the Club Libertad first team.

 International career

 González has represented Paraguay at youth international level.
-In January 2022, he was called up to the Paraguay national football team.
+In January 2022, he was called up to the Paraguay senior national team during the 2022 FIFA World Cup qualification.
+On 9 July 2024, he withdrew from the Paraguayan squad for the 2024 Summer Olympics due to injury.